longevitywatch

 How does ageing work and how can you slow it down?

-Can fasting reverse your biological age?
+Can meditation slow your biological clock?

 Can you really lower your biological age, and does the research support this?